perrywortman/sip/README.md

    **_(note - you may have to run the following commands as admin or sudo)_**

-  * **Install Gulp** â€” Open a command prompt/terminal and navigate to your theme's root directory and run this command: `npm install` - This installs all the necessary Gulp plugins to help with task automation such as Sass compiling and browser-sync!
+  * **Install Gulp** &mdash; Open a command prompt/terminal and navigate to your theme's root directory and run this command: `npm install` - This installs all the necessary Gulp plugins to help with task automation such as Sass compiling and browser-sync!
 You'll need to run this step on each of your projects, going forward.

  * #### Set your project configuration in Gulpfile.js!!
 _Be sure to go into gulpfile.js and setup the project configuration variables._